 Once you have created an account with TTN, you need to create a TTN application.
-An application provides a way to aggregate data from different devices, and then use these data with other 3rd party integrations.
-After signing in, click on Create an application, or Go to applications if you already have one created.
+An application provides a way to aggregate data from different devices and then use these data with other 3rd party integrations.
+After signing in, click on Create an application or Go to applications if you already have created one.

-Here you'll have a list of all your applications.
+Here you will have a list of all your applications.
 Now create your first app by pressing the Create an application button.